jrknox1977/jrknox1977.github.io/_posts/2022-07-24-THM_pickle_rick_walkthrough.md

 title: "Try Hack Me - Pickle Rick Walkthrough"
 date: 2022-07-24 12:00:00
 catagories: [article,walkthrough]
-tags: [THM]
+tags: [THM, ctf, beginner]
 ---
 ![Rick being cool.](https://imgur.com/BkKtAkO.png)

 This is an old room on Try Hack Me.
 At the time I am writing this walkthrough it has been released for almost 4 years!
-This room is also a CTF (Capture the Flag) room which means that it is not a "Real World" experience, but it is meant to help us practice our skills.
+This room is also a CTF (Capture the Flag) room which means that it is not a "Real World" experience.
+Instead it is meant to help us practice our skills.

 # Scanning the Host
 First we will scan the host.
 I like to use [autorecon](https://github.com/Tib3rius/AutoRecon) by [Tib3rius](https://twitter.com/0xTib3rius) to get things started.

-I like to create a new folder for the room and then a command that looks like:
+I create a new folder for the room and then a command that looks like:
 ```bash
 sudo python3 /tool_repos/AutoRecon/autorecon.py <xx.xx.xx.xx> --dirbuster.threads=100 -o /path/to/box_folder && sudo chown -R <user>:<user> /path/to/box_folder
 ```
 Ok let me explain that command:
 - `sudo python3` - I use `sudo` because some of the tools autorecon uses need to be run as `root`.
-The problem with this is any files created are owned by `root`. (we will fix this in a second)
+The problem with this is any files created are owned by `root`.
+(We will fix this in a second.)
 - `/tool_repos/AutoRecon/autorecon.py` - I always create a directory on my kali boxes to store all the tools I `git clone` from github.
-(Even better if you have NFS storage your home lab, use that to mount the folder with all the tools you like, whenever you need to rebuild your kali box!)
+(Even better if you have NFS storage your home lab, use that to mount the folder with all the tools you like.
+Then whenever you need to rebuild your kali box you mount the folder and all your tools are ready to go.)
 - `<xx.xx.xx.xx>` - This is just a placeholder for the IP of the box you are scanning.
 - `--dirbuster.threads=100` - How many dirbuster threads you want to allocate.
-This is important, setting this to a higher number helps your scan get done faster.
+This is an important setting.
+A higher number of threads helps the scan get done faster.
 - `-o /path/to/box_folder` - This is the output path for the results of the scans.
-- ` && sudo chown -R <user>:<user> /path/to/box_folder` - This is some magic I add to the end of the scan.
+- `&& sudo chown -R <user>:<user> /path/to/box_folder` - This is some magic I add to the end of the scan.
     - The `&&` just means run the next command if the previous command was successful
-    - Because we used `sudo` all the files created are owned by root. this can be annoying latter on.
+    - Because we used `sudo` all the files created are owned by root.
+So we use `sudo` here to change ownership back to us.
     - We use a recursive `chown` to set the owenership of the files back to our 'regular' user.
     - Just replace both `<user>` spots with the name of your user.